sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 You can customize the Start layout by creating a `LayoutModification.xml` file, and configuring the settings.

-You are able to customize the Start layout by:
+You can customize the following aspects of the Start menu:

-* Changing the size of the Start menu
+* The size of the Start menu, including the number of columns and number of tiles per row
-* Adding new apps and weblinks as tiles to the Start menu
+* The tiles in both OEM Groups, including the size, position, and the app or weblink associated with each tile
-* Specifying the size and position of the new tiles
+* The display layout for the Microsoft Office suite of tiles
-* Specifying Start layouts for each region you support
+* Create Start layouts for each region you support

 After customizing the Start layout, use Windows Configuration Designer to add the file to the device image.
 See [Add the LayoutModification.xml file to the device](https://docs.microsoft.com/en-us/windows/configuration/start-layout-xml-desktop#add-the-layoutmodificationxml-file-to-the-device) for instructions.